scottlepp/loki-mcp/README.md

 When you mention any of these natural language prompts, the AI assistant will automatically map terms like "organization", "org", "tenant", or "organization ID" to the `org` parameter in the Loki query tool, which gets sent as the `X-Scope-OrgID` header to your Loki server for proper multi-tenant filtering.

-The key is to naturally mention the organization identifier in your request - the AI will understand that this should be passed as the `org` parameter to the Loki query tool.
+The key is to naturally mention any specific parameters in your request - the AI will understand how to map them to the appropriate Loki query tool parameters.
+When parameters are not explicitly mentioned, the system will automatically use defaults from environment variables:
+- `LOKI_URL` for the Loki server URL
+- `LOKI_ORG_ID` for the organization ID
+- `LOKI_USERNAME` and `LOKI_PASSWORD` for basic authentication
+- `LOKI_TOKEN` for bearer token authentication

+This makes it very convenient to set up default connection parameters once and then use natural language queries without having to specify authentication details every time.

 ## Using with Cursor